Jenny Kwan

 Jenny Wai Ching Kwan MP (關慧貞; born 1967) is a Canadian politician who is the member of Parliament (MP) for Vancouver East.
-A member of the New Democratic Party (NDP), Kwan was elected to the House of Commons in 2015.
+A member of the New Democratic Party (NDP), Kwan was first elected to the House of Commons in 2015.

-She was previously a member of the Legislative Assembly (MLA), representing Vancouver-Mount Pleasant from 1996 to 2015 with the British Columbia (BC) NDP, and was a provincial cabinet minister from 1998 to 2001.
+She was previously a member of the Legislative Assembly of British Columbia (MLA), representing Vancouver-Mount Pleasant from 1996 to 2015 with the British Columbia (BC) NDP, and together with Liberal MLA Ida Chong became the first Chinese-Canadian members of the BC legislature.
+Kwan was also the province's first Chinese-Canadian cabinet minister, serving from 1998 to 2001.
 Kwan entered politics in 1993, when she was elected to the Vancouver City Council.

 Background

-Kwan emigrated to Canada at age nine with her family from British Hong Kong.
+Kwan immigrated to Canada at age nine with her family from British Hong Kong.
 She speaks English, French, and Cantonese.
+She graduated from Simon Fraser University in 1990 with a Bachelor of Arts in criminology, then started her career as a community legal advocate in Vancouver's Downtown Eastside before entering politics.

-Kwan graduated from Simon Fraser University with a Bachelor of Arts in Criminology.
-She started her career as a community legal advocate in Vancouver's Downtown Eastside before entering politics.
+She married Dan Small in 2001; they have two children together.
+After separating from Small, Kwan moved to Vancouver's Kitsilano neighbourhood with her children in 2013.

 Political career

 Municipal politics (1993–1996)

 In 1993, Kwan at age 26 was elected as the youngest-ever member of Vancouver City Council.
 She was the sole representative of the Coalition of Progressive Electors throughout her term on council.